 5. Photogrammetry - Image-based texturing

-Using photographs or other pre-existing images to produce textures is known as image-based texturing.
-The surface of a 3D model is covered with a 2D picture which is used in product design and architecture.
-You can recreate materials like stone, metal, and wood that are found in nature with this 3D texturing technique.
+Using photographs or other preexisting images to produce textures is known as image-based texturing.
+This technique covers the surface of a 3D model with a 2D picture, which is used in product design and architecture.
+With this technique, you can recreate natural materials like stone, metal, and wood.

 6. Sculpting